GustavoRSSilva/work-docs-abc/docs/BRAG_JOURNAL_2021_Q3Q4.md

 - Take the initiative to refactor the old products in the f/e

 ## Collaboration & mentorship:
+- Help Hbert and William on boarding (week 31)

 ## Design & documentation:
 - Implement Fill with any instrument (week 30)